YOU ARE BOUVÉ

 F1 Eligible: No

-The program of study consists of four courses and a practicum, which are integrated, as much as possible, within the curriculum of a student’s specific degree program.
-All academic courses are offered in a hybrid format that combines online learning with four classroom meetings per semester.
+The program of study consists of four courses and a practicum, which are integrated within the curriculum of a student’s specific degree program.
+All academic courses are offered in an online format that combines synchronous and asynchronous learning to optimize students’ participation in experiential learning.
 Because the program is interdisciplinary, scheduling of courses is done in such a way as to make it available to as many programs as possible.

-The practicum requires 300 hours of field experience in a MA DPH certified EI program.
+The practicum requires 300 hours of field experience in a certified Early Intervention program.
 Field training usually takes place over two semesters, unless it is embedded into one semester of a discipline-specific degree program.

-To apply to the Certificate in Early Intervention you will need the following:
+To apply to the Early Intervention Certificate program you will need the following:

 Bachelor’s degree, preferably in a related field, unless taken during senior year in a Northeastern University degree program